-The pepino bush is a hardy food producing plant that will work hard for you in the garden.
-So what is a pepino, what does it taste like and how can you grow it?
+The Pepino Melon bush is a hardy food-producing plant that will work hard for you in the garden.
+So what is a Pepino Melon, what does it taste like, and how to grow Pepino Melon fruit?
 Let’s find out.

-Pepino melon fruit is a small oval fruit with firm, smooth skin that turns yellow with purple stripes when it ripens.
-The size of the fruit can vary from passion fruit size up to the size of an adult hand.
+Pepino Melon fruit is a small oval fruit with firm, smooth skin that turns yellow with purple stripes when it ripens.
+The size of the Pepino Melon can vary from passion fruit size up to the size of an adult hand.

-The pepino bush is a perennial plant, meaning it will live for several years.
+The Pepino Melon bush is a perennial plant, meaning it will live for several years.

-Left to grow naturally, the shrub will sprawl on the ground and may attract fruit loving pests and animals for their dinner.
-If you don’t mind sharing your harvest, the pepino will spread as a ground cover.
+Left to grow naturally, the Pepino Melon shrub will sprawl on the ground and may attract fruit-loving pests and animals for their dinner.
+If you don’t mind sharing your harvest, the Pepino will spread as a ground cover.

 Where Does Pepino Originate